 Day 2: REYKJANES PENINSULA & THE BLUE LAGOON (150 km/93 mls)

-Optional activities: Whale watching from Reykjavik or Hiking on the Reyjanes Peninsula or Bird watching or Horseback riding or Lava caving or Visit shopping center
+Included choice of activities: Whale watching from Reykjavik or hiking on the Reyjanes Peninsula or horseback riding or lava caving.

 Day 3: THE GOLDEN CIRCLE ROUTE (220 km/136 mls)

-Optional activities: Diving or snorkeling or river rafting or hiking or horseback riding or visit to horse farm & geothermal greenhouse
+Included choice of activities: Snorkeling or river rafting or hiking or horseback riding or a visit to horse farm & geothermal greenhouse.

 Day 4: VATNAJÖKULL NATIONAL PARK & GLACIER LAGOON (385 km/239 mls)

-Optional activities: 2-hour hike to epic airplane wreck or glacier hike or snowmobile tour or horseback riding
+Included choice of activities: 2-hour hike to epic aeroplane wreck or glacier hike or snowmobile tour or horseback riding.

 Day 5: SOUTH COAST (305 km/189 mls)